saikrishnatbijil/questdb.io/docs/concept/partitions.md

 | `MONTH`         | `YYYY-MM`        |
 | `YEAR`          | `YYYY`           |

-## Advantages
+## Advantages of adding time partitions

+We recommend adding time partition to table to benefit from the following advantages:

-- Reduced disk IO for timestamp interval searches.
+- Reducing disk IO for timestamp interval searches.
 This is because our SQL optimizer leverages partitioning.
-- Significantly improved calculations and seek times.
+- Significantly improving calculations and seek times.
 This is achieved by leveraging the chronology and relative immutability of data for previous partitions.
-- Physical separation of data files.
+- Separating data files physically.
 This makes it easily to implement file retention policies or extract certain intervals.

-## Checking partition information
+## Checking time partition information

 The following SQL keyword and function are implemented to present the partition information of a table: